mramirez92/reading-notes/README.md

 &nbsp;

 Yellow, my name is Monica Ramirez.
-A couple of my farvorite things are working out :weight_lifting_woman: and **_sleeping_**.
-I really enjoy working with python, but I am here to learn as much as I can in a structured enviroment.
+A couple of my favorite things are working out :weight_lifting_woman: and **_sleeping_**.
+I really enjoy working with python, but I am here to learn as much as I can in a structured environment.

 Attached are my Code Fellow reading notes.
 &nbsp;